White Dream World

 Until I see your smiling face again

-Or feel your lips pressed lovingly
+Or feel your lips pressed lovingly against mine,

 I keep breathing kisses to the wind